 Water is one of the most important natural resources for the daily operation.
 Regarding water consumption for the HK offices, the water supply is solely controlled and centrally managed by its property management of the building.
-In this case, it is not feasible for the Group to provide all relevant water consumption data as there is no separate meter for the individual office unit to record water usage.
+The Japan office, which was reopened during the Reporting Period, is a coworking space shared with other users so that it is not feasible for the Group to provide all relevant water consumption data as there is no separate meter for the individual office unit to record water usage.